 SET A DEADLINE TO EMPTY OUT YOUR STORAGE UNIT

 If you want to limit storage time from the beginning, using a portable storage container instead of self-storage can help you stay on track.
 If the container’s on your property it’s harder to ignore.
 Plus it’s a lot easier to organize and clear it out if it’s just steps away — instead of having to drive to a facility, load your car, drive home, and unload.
 If you’re using a service like PODS and your container is at the Storage Center, call and have it delivered to your driveway to give yourself a push to get moving.
 Set the date for final pick-up before your next monthly charge and put your plan into gear.

 Organization and productivity research shows that the more specific, visual, convenient, accountable, and timely you can make a goal, the more likely you are to get it done.
 Be clear about the type and amount of storage you really need — and how long you need it.
 For help figuring out how much space you need, see our Storage Unit Size Guide.
-To find out how a PODS portable storage unit fits into your budget, click here to get a no-obligation estimate.
+To find out how a PODS portable storage unit fits into your budget, click here to get a quote.

 Liz Taylor is a freelance writer based in Tampa who is always looking for ways to declutter after living in the same house for 28 years.